WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### Flux - Research - Software Engineering

 This project helps with the current work around automated processing of images from microscopes to the High Performance Compute.
 For more details see [Flux project](student-flux).

+### LoxCodeR - Research - Data Analytics or Software Engineering
+This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
+For more details see [LoxCode project.](student-loxcoder)

 ## Other documentation